 VIII.
 EMERGENCY CONDITION NOTIFICATION AND RESTORATION

-If the Licensee is temporarily unable to comply with any of the conditions of the License due to breakdown of equipment or destruction by hazard of fire, wind, or following an emergency as defined by Sections 252.34(4), (7), (8), or (10), F.S., the Licensee shall immediately notify the Department.
-Notification shall include pertinent information as to the cause of the problem, and what steps are being taken to correct the problem and to prevent its recurrence, and where applicable, the owner's intent toward reconstruction of destroyed facility(ies).
+If the Licensee is temporarily unable to comply with any of the Conditions of the License due to breakdown of equipment or destruction by hazard of fire, wind, or other cause, such as an emergency as defined by Sections 252.34(4), (7), (8), or (10), F.S., the Licensee shall immediately notify the Department.
+Notification shall include pertinent information as to the cause of the problem, and what steps are being taken to correct the problem and to prevent its recurrence, and where applicable, the owner's intent toward reconstruction of destroyed facilities.
 Such notification does not release the Licensee from any liability for failure to comply with Department rules.
-Any exceedances and/or violations recorded during emergency conditions shall be reported as such, but the Department acknowledges that it intends to use its enforcement discretion during this timeframe.
+Any exceedances and/or violations recorded during Emergency Conditions shall be reported as such, but the Department acknowledges that it intends to use its enforcement discretion during this timeframe.
 This acknowledgement by the Department does not constitute a waiver or variance from any requirements of any federal permit.
 Relief from any federal agency must be separately sought.

 [Rule 62-4.130, F.A.C.]